PierceRyan/pierceryan.github.io/_talks/2022-08-22-Poster:-Dynamics-of-targeted-ransomware-negotiation.md

 location: "Aberdeen, Scotland"
 ---

-Poster presentation of the [paper of the same name](https://ieeexplore.ieee.org/document/9738625) at the DDEU22 conference.
+Poster presentation of the [paper of the same name](https://ieeexplore.ieee.org/document/9738625) at the Dynamic Days Europe 2022 conference.